 When adults think of school success, they think of students who can read and write at an earlier stage than their peers or younger kids memorizing concepts faster than adults.
-A good preschool or early education program helps children learn foundational skills like language and math concepts based on the needs of their age.
+A good preschool or early education program with or without the help of home tuition agency helps children learn foundational skills like language and math concepts based on the needs of their age.

 Of course, three to five-year-old kids will not learn when teachers give them books for ten-year-olds.
 Their lessons should be aligned with their developmental-behavioral growth so adults can introduce a more positive attitude towards learning.
 Rote memorization can indeed help.
 Bringing kids to a math teacher or tutor in their early years so that they can be ahead of their peers is also a great choice.
 However, limiting learning to board and paperwork will not give a child the full experience.

 Play is a vital part of a child’s development, especially in their early years.
 Playing helps children’s development.
 It helps them become better communicators and critical thinkers.
 Games like shaking rattles, hide-and-seek, and even stacking are not just something that adults do to help pass the time.
 These activities help children develop their motor, fine motor, communication, and critical thinking skills.